singron/selfstack/README.md

 * Rental has more convenience features like `IntoSuffix`, which derefs the rental as the last field and `into_head`, which drops all fields but the first and returns it.
+* Rental has more configuration options (e.g. mutability, subrentals, covariance, deref). selfstack always works the same way and does not special require configuration.

 ## License